Share On Social!

 Learn more about how chemical exposure can impact health, including the development of exposure, could be experiencing Toxicant-Induced Loss of Tolerance (TILT).
 People who are TILTed can suffer adverse mental, emotional, and physical consequences.

-Those who would like to discover more about potential TILT chemical triggers can take Hoffman TILT’s BREESI & QUEESI tests.
+Those who would like to discover more about potential TILT chemical triggers can take Hoffman TILT’s BREESI & QEESI tests.
 These assessments will give an overview of the harmful substances in one’s environment.